akshitagupta15june/PetMe/README.md

 ## Inspiration for the Project:

 It has been estimated that more than one million adoptable dogs and cats are euthanized in the United States each year.
-This happens for the reason that there are too many pets that are enrolled into shelters and only a few people consider adoption when they look out for a pet.
+This happens because there are too many pets enrolled in shelters, and only a few people consider adoption when looking for a pet.

 **The number of euthanized animals can be reduced drastically if more people adopt pets instead of buying them from stores.
 When you adopt an animal, you save a lovely life by making them a part of your family as well as open up a shelter space for an animal who might be in need of one desperately.**